 If you could be anyone else for a week who would you be and why?

 Bob Dylan, he was unafraid of change.
-As an already unbelievably successful folk singer but never lived on the back of that success, he introduced electric guitars to the genre, making a lot of enemies along the way but ultimately changed the musical landscape which is now legend.
+As an already unbelievably successful folk singer, but someone who never lived on the back of that success, he introduced electric guitars to the genre, making a lot of enemies along the way but ultimately changing the musical landscape which is now legend.

 What would you have as your last meal?